byval-0/lyricit/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
+We are actively looking for ideas and contributions to solve the manual synchronization pain point.

 ## License